Facebook LinkedIn Instagram YouTube

 • Recruitment is specific to each campus.

-• Use the campus resources to gather names of the top 35%
+• Utilize campus resources to compile a list of the top 35%.

-• Make sure you include each of the five pillars
+• Make sure you include all five pillars.

 • Once you have your recruitment plan, you are ready to navigate the Member Management System.